vulcanoai/vulcanoai.github.io/docs/DATA_PIPELINE.md

 - Runs hourly and on manual dispatch.
 - Executes `node scripts/build-feed.js` which:
-  1. Loads the latest N runs (default 72) and indie items.
+  1. Loads all runs and indie items (no historical cap).
   2. Deduplicates by URL, sorts by `published_at`.
-  3. Writes feed, snapshots, indices, status, and entries for the last 7 days.
+  3. Writes feed, snapshots for every discovered day, indices, status, and full `entries/` for all days.
 - Commits and pushes only if there are changes.

 ### Triggers